 Biogen created a custom internal search engine that leverages NLP to help sales representatives to quickly find answers to physicians’ questions on company products.
-The system replaced assembled-over-the-years FAQs, text-heavy documents, and educational material that sales representatives need to comb through for answers.
+The system replaced assembled-over-the-years FAQs, text-heavy documents and educational material that sales representatives need to comb through for answers.
 The use of NLP enabled sales representatives to type in the exact words of the physician and get an answer to a query quickly.

-A life sciences company used NLP to aggregate and analyze consumer complaints, social media sentiment, and adverse event data on a newly launched injection system for plaque psoriasis and bipolar disorder.
+A life sciences company used NLP to aggregate and analyse consumer complaints, social media sentiment and adverse event data on a newly launched injection system for plaque psoriasis and bipolar disorder.
 From this AI- enabled analysis, the manufacturer discovered that consumers were confused by device instructions and were incorrectly using the injection system.
 In response, the manufacturer created a more intuitive syringe system with simpler user instructions and redistributed the product to the market.

-Companies are increasingly applying AI to help with identifying, monitoring, and addressing risks to support compliance and protect against cyber threats.
+Companies are increasingly applying AI to help with identifying, monitoring and addressing risks to support compliance and protect against cyber threats.

 A biopharma company deployed an NLP tool for initial email screening to identify potential risks.
 This reduced the number of emails compliance officers needed to review from 2,500 to 20.
-Officers could then spend time investigating those 20 emails and analyzing them to find true risk to the business as well as perform employee retraining.
+Officers could then spend time investigating those 20 emails and analysing them to find true risk to the business as well as perform employee retraining.

-Using Deloitte’s ConvergeHEALTH’s cognitive case processing algorithm, a large biopharma company automated the processing of adverse event data from patients, health care professionals, and regulatory agencies.
-The solution applies ML and NLP to automate routine cases and route exceptional cases to experts for targeted adjudication, and then learns how to handle similar cases to improve efficiencies.
+Using Deloitte’s ConvergeHEALTH’s cognitive case processing algorithm, a large biopharma company automated the processing of adverse event data from patients, health care professionals and regulatory agencies.
+The solution applies ML and NLP to automate routine cases and route exceptional cases to experts for targeted adjudication and then learns how to handle similar cases to improve efficiencies.

 Applying the solution has improved the quality and consistency of safety information and freed resources to focus on a deeper understanding of the safety profile of the company’s products.
 The solution has reduced case processing time by 50–60% per case, which has resulted in 65–75% savings per year in case-processing costs.

 Biopharma companies routinely interact with HCPs through contractual arrangements such as paying a standard fee for participation in an event or provision of services.
 These contracts are subject to regulatory and legislative scrutiny.
-Companies could increasingly use software bots, NLP, and machine learning to review contracts to ensure they comply with internal norms and external regulations.
+Companies could increasingly use software bots, NLP and machine learning to review contracts to ensure they comply with internal norms and external regulations.
 Current systems can accurately and confidently make “approve/reject” decisions for more than 70% of contracts.

 AI solutions are also being used as part of cyber strategy.9 Modern cyberattacks can circumvent traditional, rule-based security controls by learning detection rules.
 Smart cyber technologies will be increasingly needed to protect the growing volume of data biopharma companies own and have access to.
 AI-based approaches can improve threat intelligence and prediction, and enable faster attack detection and response, augmenting efforts by cybersecurity experts (for more, see Deloitte’s publication on Smart Cyber: How AI can manage cyber risk).10

 Unlike ERP systems that begin showing returns in a few months or a year, AI implementations require time to ramp up and provide benefits; 46% of respondents say it takes longer than expected to receive payback from investments in AI initiatives.
-Training an AI model is an ongoing process, and as the model is trained over time, returns on investment gradually increase.
+Training an AI model is an ongoing process and as the model is trained over time, returns on investment gradually increase.
 Executives therefore should account for model learning while calculating payback periods on AI projects.

 We also interviewed industry executives and experts to better understand their views and get their perspectives on the survey results.